 - 1. The parties may agree on an interest on the loan.
 A monthly interest rate agreed upon by the parties shall be indicated in a mortgage-backed loan contract. - 2.
+When determining a loan interest as agreed by the parties, an annual effective interest rate must not exceed 100%, including in case of prolongation of a loan term.
+For the purposes of this paragraph, the prolongation of a loan term shall be the granting of a new loan after repayment of the existing loan if 5 working days have not been passed from the repayment of the existing loan till granting of the new loan.
+The procedure established under this paragraph shall not apply to paragraph 3 of this article, except for the cases defined in the same paragraph.

-When determining a loan interest as agreed by the parties, an annual effective interest rate must not exceed 50%. - 3.
-The monthly interest rate agreed upon by the parties and indicated in a mortgage-backed loan contract, including the expenses (except for a mortgage notarisation and mortgage registration expenses) related to the use of the loan, shall not exceed one twelfth of 2.5 times the previous calendar year's arithmetical mean of the market interest rates of loans issued by commercial banks posted by National Bank of Georgia on its official website, which enters into force from 1 March each year. - 3.
-The requirement under paragraph 2 of this article shall apply to all loan types, and to the annual amount of a monthly interest rate as agreed upon by the parties under paragraph 3 of this article. - 4.
+- 3. The monthly interest rate agreed upon by the parties and indicated in a mortgage-backed loan (except for a loan up to GEL 1 000) contract, including the expenses (except for a mortgage notarisation and mortgage registration expenses) related to the use of the loan, shall not exceed one twelfth of 2.5 times the previous calendar year's arithmetical mean of the market interest rates of loans issued by commercial banks posted by National Bank of Georgia on its official website, which enters into force from 1 March each year.
+According to this paragraph, the provision under paragraph 2 of this article shall apply to a secured loan up to GEL 1 000. - 4.
 Unless otherwise determined by the legislation of Georgia, provisions under paragraph 3 of this article shall not apply to loan agreements made by a commercial bank, a microfinance organisation, and a non-bank depository institution a credit union. - 5.
-Unless otherwise determined by the legislation of Georgia, in case of granting a loan, the amount of any fee, financial expense (except for the expenses included in the calculation of the effective interest rate of a loan), of a penalty and any type of a financial sanction provided for/imposed on a borrower under the loan contract for violation of any provision of the contract shall not exceed the annual 0.27% of the remaining principal amount of the loan for each day.
-For the purposes of 0.27% provided for/imposed under the loan contract, the creditor shall not include in the penalty and any type of financial sanction provided for/imposed on a borrower under the contract, when the loan period is exceeded (until the exceeded loan period is fully corrected), the imposition of one-time payment of a maximum of GEL 20 (or its equivalent in a foreign currency) as a penalty, and in the case of refinancing of a loan or an early repayment of a loan with his/her own resources and/or by a third person under paragraph 8 of this article, the imposition of a fee for advance payment.
-The amount of a penalty and any type of financial sanction provided for/imposed on a borrower under the contract for violation of any provision of the loan contract at each exceeding of the loan period shall not exceed in total the 1.5-time amount of the currently remaining principal amount of the loan.
-For the purposes of this paragraph, the remaining principal amount of the loan shall not include, when the loan period is exceeded, the increment of the remaining principal amount of the loan in the case of the loan deferment, loan refinancing and/or loan restructuring, and correction of the exceeded loan period through loan restructuring, loan refinancing (if the refinancing is done through conclusion of a contract with a primary creditor) and/or loan deferment shall not be deemed to be the full correction of the exceeded loan period.
-For the purposes of this paragraph, loan restructuring, loan refinancing (if the refinancing is done through conclusion of a contract with a primary creditor) and loan deferment shall only be deemed to be the full correction of the exceeded loan period when the borrower has fully paid the financial resources related to the penalty, any form of financial sanction, fee and financial expenses imposed on him/her for exceeding the loan period. - 6.
-For the purposes of this article, the 'effective interest rate' shall be defined under a legal act of the National Bank of Georgia. - 6.
-For the purposes of paragraph 5 of this article, the National Bank of Georgia may establish the procedure, which is different from the one defined in paragraph 5 of this article, for calculating the current remaining principal amount of the loan, and for considering a fee, financial expenses, penalty and/or any form of financial sanction. - 7.
-Unless otherwise determined by the legislation of Georgia, a loan of up to GEL 200 000 (two hundred thousand) shall be granted only in GEL, except when the total liabilities of a borrower to the same creditor as a result of granting the loan exceed GEL 200 000 (two hundred thousand).
-For the purposes of this paragraph, any loan attached or indexed, in any form, to a foreign currency shall not be considered as having been granted in GEL. - 8.
+Unless otherwise determined by the legislation of Georgia, in case of granting of a loan, the amount of any fees, financial expenses, or of a penalty and any type of financial sanctions imposed on a borrower for each day due to violation of any provisions of a loan contract in total shall not exceed the annual 150% of the remaining principal amount of the loan under the contract. - 6.
+For the purposes of this article, the 'effective interest rate' shall be defined under a legal act of the National Bank of Georgia. - 7.
+Unless otherwise determined by the legislation of Georgia, a loan up to GEL 100 000 (one hundred thousand) shall be granted to a natural person solely in laris.
+For the purposes of this paragraph, any loan attached to a foreign currency or adjusted in any form shall not be considered as being granted in laris. - 8.
 Unless otherwise determined by the legislation of Georgia, in case of granting of a loan, a lender shall be prohibited, in the case of refinancing of a loan granted by it, or in the case of repayment of a loan by the customer with his/her own resources and/or by third person as determined under this Code, to impose on the customer a fee and/or a penalty for advance payment, or any fine sanctions that, content-wise, is a fee and/or a penalty for advance payment, which exceeds 2% of the remaining principal amount of the loan.